• Skip to main content

 how to make soaked whole wheat pancakes

-These traditionally prepared pancakes ar a delicious and healthy meal.
+These fresh ground whole wheat pancakes are a delicious and healthy meal.

 Ingredients